Cold Calling vs. Cold Emailing: Which One Works Best

 And as research shows, about 80% of buyers prefer this non-intrusive approach for first contacts.

 Nothing makes humans more defensive than feeling their control being taken away.
+Autonomy in sales outreach simply means prospects feel they can choose if, when, and how to respond.

 Cold calling immediately puts the prospect in a lose-lose situation: be rude and hang up, or surrender their precious time.